Truth Recovery and Transitional Justice

-The prolonged silences in Spain, Cyprus and Greece contradict the experience of other countries -- such as South Africa, Bosnia, and Guatemala -- where truth recovery for disappeared/missing persons was a central element of the transition to peace and democracy.
-Despite democratization, the exhumation of mass graves containing the victims from the violence in Cyprus (1963-1974) and the Spanish civil war (1936-1939) was delayed until the early 2000s, when both countries suddenly decided to revisit the past.
-Cyprus and Spain are not alone: this is an increasing trend among countries trying to come to terms with past violence.
-Interestingly, despite similar background conditions, Greece is resisting the trend, challenging both theory and regional experience.
+Despite democratisation, the exhumation of mass graves containing the victims from the violence in Cyprus (1963-1974) and the Spanish civil war (1936-1939) was delayed until the early 2000s, when both countries suddenly decided to revisit the past.
+Although this contradicts the actions of other countries such as South Africa, Bosnia, and Guatemala where truth recovery for disappeared/missing persons was a central element of the transition to peace and democracy, Cyprus and Spain are not alone: this is an increasing trend among countries trying to come to terms with past violence.

 This book will be of interest to students of transitional justice, human rights, peace and conflict studies and security studies in general.

-1. Truth Recovery for Missing Persons and the global diffusion of ‘truth’ 2.
-The Persistence of the ‘Pact of Silence’ in Spain 3.
+1. Truth Recovery for Missing Persons and the Global Diffusion of ‘Truth' Part I: Prolonged Silences 2.
+Spain: The Persistence of the ‘Pact of Silence' 3.
 The Prevention of Truth Recovery for Missing Persons in Cyprus 4.
-The Success Story of the Cyprus Problem 5.
+Cases Compared: Hegemonic Silence and the ‘Linkage Trap’ Part II: Post-Transitional Justice 5.
 The Crumbling of the Pact of Silence in Spain 6.
-The Paradox of the Greek Civil War: Minimal Truth Recovery for Missing 7.
-Cases Compared: Belated Truth Seekers and Post-Transitional Justice 8.
-Conclusion
+The Success Story of the Cyprus Problem 7.
+The Greek Puzzle 8.
+Cases Compared: Belated truth seekers and post-transitional justice 9.
+Conclusion ‘Unearthing the Truth’

-Iosif Kovras is a Postdoctoral Fellow at Princeton University (Seeger Center for Hellenic Studies).
-He received his PhD from Queen’s University, Belfast.
+Iosif Kovras is a Postdoctoral Fellow at Princeton University (Seeger Center for Hellenic Studies) and has a PhD from Queen’s University, Belfast.